5 m depth

 (photo by T. Mattioli)

-The rock art of Riparo di Grotti consists of 17 figures in black colour (anthropomorphs, tree-shaped figures, lines).
+The rock art of Riparo di Grotti consists of 17 figures in black colour (anthropomorphs, tree-shaped figures, lines), representing one of the most significant examples of rock art Italy in a central Apennine context.
+These figures contribute to the broader corpus of Italian rock shelter art, showing stylistic parallels with other prehistoric sites across the peninsula.
 The most interesting figure is a big masculine anthropomorph (approx. 12 cm in height) with a “T-shaped” head, shown frontally, the trunk decorated with ‘globules’ motifs.
 This figure, possibly holding a small animal in the right hand and a curved object (crook?) in the left, is located in the small niche on the right side of the shelter.
-This iconography is very similar to that of the anthropomorphs of Riparo di Caprara rock art site (Civitella Messer Raimondo, Chieti) (number 2 above) and the famous ‘sorcerer’ from the Fumane Cave (Verona) (number 3 above).
+This iconography is very similar to that of the anthropomorphs of Riparo di Caprara rock art site (Civitella Messer Raimondo, Chieti).
 In recent years, the local association Terre delle Grotte has installed information panels to enhance the site featuring the rock paintings.

 2019